 Guest author: Sujan Patel, Partner, Ramp Ventures

 Sujan Patel is a partner at Ramp Ventures, makers of Mailshake, Pick, VoilaNorbert, and Right Inbox.
 He has over 14 years of marketing experience and has led the digital marketing strategy for companies like Salesforce, Mint, Intuit, and many other Fortune 500 caliber companies.
-Check out his personal website for all things growth and content marketing.

 - Email deliverability: 10 things landing your emails in the SPAM folder